UPLIFTING THE NEXT GENERATION OF MOVEMENT LEADERS.

 LAND ACKNOWLEDGEMENT.

 Arizona is home to one of the greatest diversities of Indigenous Cultures in the United States, including the Hohokam- ancient peoples who are direct descendants of the O’odham who existed from 300-1500 AD.
 The present-day Gila River Indian Community has alternatively named them the 'Huhugam,' or "loved ones who have passed.”
-The O’odham communities include the Akimel O’odham, Onk Akimel O’odham, Tohono O’odham & the Ak-chin Communities, which now surround the Phoenix, Tuscson & metropolitan areas.
+The O’odham communities include the Akimel O’odham, Onk Akimel O’odham, Tohono O’odham & the Ak-chin Communities, which now surround the Phoenix, Tucson & metropolitan areas.

 We acknowledge this is their land.
 We encourage everyone to visit the surrounding communities during their social events/activities and get to know the people of this land.